20 Kitchen Science Hacks That Actually Work

 Cottonbro Studio by Pexels

 Sugar can easily clump up.
-To avoid it, just place a slice of bread inside the container with your sugar.
-The moisture from the bread keeps it soft and keeps it from hardening.
+To avoid this, place a slice of bread inside the container with your sugar.
+The moisture from the bread keeps it soft and prevents it from hardening.

 20. Use Ice Water for Crispier Vegetables in Salads